btj/vf-rust-aliasing/README.md

 ## Function arguments

 Tree Borrows says that references passed as function arguments must not become disabled while the function call executes.
 We can enforce this for mutable references by temporarily consuming, at the call site, some fraction of `ref_mut_end_token` for each argument that is a mutable reference for the duration of the call.
-(Note: it does not work to temporarily consume this chunk fully, because the same reference may be passed as an argument to any number of nested function calls.)
+(Note: it does not work to temporarily consume this chunk fully, because the same reference may be passed as an argument to any number of nested function calls.
+A fraction of this chunk must therefore travel with the mutable reference wherever it goes.
+Therefore, it should probably be kept inside a fractured borrow at the same lifetime as the mutable reference.)

 # Shared references